rawmain/av-app-android-wallet-ui/how-to-use-app.md

 ## Proximity flow

-1. The user logs in successfully to the EUDI Wallet app and views the dashboard.
+1. The user logs in successfully to the AV app and views the dashboard.
 2. The user clicks the 'SHOW QR/TAP' button to display the QR code.
 3. The Relying Party scans the presented QR code.
-4. EUDI Wallet User can view the requested data set from the relying party.
+4. AV User can view the requested data set from the relying party.

     1. The distinction between mandatory and optional data elements is depicted.
     2. The requestor (i.e. relying party) of the data is depicted.
-    3. EUDI Wallet User may select additional optional attributes to be shared.
+   3. AV User may select additional optional attributes to be shared.
-5. EUDI Wallet User selects the option to share the attributes.
+5. AV User selects the option to share the attributes.
-6. EUDI Wallet authenticates to share data (quick PIN).
+6. AV User authenticates to share data (quick PIN).
-7. User authorization is accepted - a corresponding message is displayed to the  EUDI Wallet User.
+7. User authorization is accepted - a corresponding message is displayed to the AV User.